 Eero Pro (2 nodes) is more flexible and has a far superior phone app with more features.
 Orbi RBK50 (2 nodes) is a better bet for those who only care about pure performance and specs, with less concern for user-friendliness.

-Both Eero and Orbi are easy to install, but Eero takes the wins this category.
-It’s a battle between good vs great.
-Orbi isn’t difficult, but there are some hiccups and problems here and there, whereas Eero is so easy that your tech-challenged parents could install it in less than 30 minutes (it only takes me 10 minutes to install).
+Both Eero and Orbi are easy to install, but Eero takes the win in this category.
+It’s a battle between good and great.
+Orbi isn’t difficult, but there are some hiccups and occasional problems.
+Alternatively, Eero is so easy that your tech-challenged parents could install it in less than 30 minutes (it only takes me 10 minutes to install).

 The Eero instructions are clear and straightforward.
-Whether this is your first mesh router system, you’re a pro, or you have no idea what a router is, the instructions will make this very easy.
-Not only that, but you’re told where to put the routers and there are troubleshooting tips for improving the signal.
+Whether this is your first mesh router system or you have no idea what a router is, the instructions make it very easy.
+Not only that, but you’re told where to put the routers, and there are troubleshooting tips for improving the signal.

 Orbi’s installation is also good, but not as easy as Eero.
 The app gives clear and straightforward instructions.
 While there are only two nodes to install instead of three, they are not interchangeable.
 I’ve also encountered one consistent problem with the instructions.

 The instructions tell you to power the satellite routers and then the network, but this gives me errors.
 However, it seems to resolve if I set up the network and then power on the satellite nodes.
 Nothing huge, but it’s a small issue you won’t see with Eero.

 Eero has brilliantly designed software and features while Orbi has a subpar designed Web-based portal that is good for techies, but not ideal for the common user.
 I’m gearing this a little more towards conventional users, so power users may prefer Orbi, but I’m giving Eero the win here.